 Now, you notice a dim, blue light appears.
 It settles above the hard steel band of headache and locks onto it.
 As the blue rays target your headache, the hard surface begins to soften.
 Gradually, it becomes softer and more pliable.
 You notice movement in the band like ripples on a lake.
 Take a few slow breaths, allowing the muscles of your face to relax.

 The light continues to melt your pain.
 You feel your forehead loosen slightly as the hard band releases its grip.
 Now, the entire band is liquid, and it begins to evaporate.
 Your eyelids and forehead feel lighter as the liquid turns to steam, rising above your head.
 Your entire face relaxes as you see the last of the liquid disappear above you.
 You are engulfed in a soothing vapor.
 Your head and face feel light and relaxed, and you can breathe easily.

 Now, focus on your breath.
 Take a few more slow, diaphragmatic breaths, paying attention to how peaceful and relaxed you feel.
 When you are ready, slowly open your eyes, stretch, and resume your day.

 Having a personalized stress-relief plan can help you manage stressful situations better and even prevent stress from building in the first place.

 Whenever you notice symptoms of stress, take a moment to do the following:

-This short guide can help you start to do this by working these and other key components of an effective stress management program into your daily routine.
 Practicing these techniques regularly may put you on the path toward a more peaceful, joyous, and healthy life.

 What if you don't stick to the schedule you've drawn up?
 Try not to feel discouraged.
 Consider what got in the way and whether you set out to do too much.
 Ask yourself what strategies could help you circumvent these obstacles next week.
 Finally, embrace what felt good and find the opportunity to repeat it.